jskress/builder-tool/docs/index.rst

 specifying a pseudo-task will accomplish nothing.

-The tool also provides first class support for dependency management, the key reason for having any sort of build tool in the first place.
-(Otherwise, a language's CLI tools are usually fine).
+The tool also provides first class support for dependency management, the key reason for having any sort of non-trivial build tool in the first place.
+(Otherwise, a language's CLI tools are usually fine.)
 This refers to satisfying the need for libraries, APIs and such that are needed to build a given piece of software, including any libraries *those* libraries or APIs need.
+Dependencies are scoped to task names as it is reasonable, say, for a compile task to require fewer dependencies than a package task.

 .. _the-language-guide: